RuairidhWilliamson/PersonalWebsite/contents/posts/clippy-lints.md

 ## Introduction
 Rust has many tools that make up its ecosystem.
 The main components are [rustc](https://github.com/rust-lang/rust) and [cargo](https://github.com/rust-lang/cargo) but [rustfmt](https://github.com/rust-lang/rustfmt), [clippy](https://github.com/rust-lang/rust-clippy) and [rust-analyzer](https://github.com/rust-lang/rust-analyzer) are often used too.
-Clippy, not to be confused with the the Windows help mascot, is a linter.
+Clippy, not to be confused with the Windows help mascot, is a linter.
 Rustc also performs linting but clippy's lints are more extensive and more opinionated.
 Clippy is distributed with [rustup](https://rustup.rs) along with the other rust components.
 It also follows the same release cycle where a new stable version is released every 6 weeks.